-Raise forks 100 to 150 mm (4 to 6 in) from ground.
-Push with a rod check that both chains have approximately same amount of slack.
+Raise forks 10 to 15 cm (4 to 6 in) from ground.
+Push with a rod to check that both chains have approximately same amount of slack.

 - · Adjusting lift chain

-- 1 Loosen locknut and turn nut.
+- 1 Loosen locknut and turn the adjust nut.

 - 2 Equalize tension on the lift chain.